ammarfaizi2/linux-block/Documentation/watch_queue.rst

   * Superblock event notifications

-  * Block layer event notifications
+  * General device event notifications

 The notifications buffers can be enabled by: